 The parade, balloons and all, returned with a splash, following a new and much shorter route starting at 77th Street and Central Park West that’s still followed today (with a few recent tweaks).
 The parade was locally televised in 1946 and started to appear on TV screens nationwide in 1947, the same year that the event was immortalized in “Miracle on 34th Street.”

-When it comes to televised hosting duties and the Macy’s Thanksgiving Day Parade, most of us think of the familiar stable of morning news personalities from NBC, the parade’s official broadcast partner since 1955: Al Roker, Matt Lauer, Ann Curry, Meredith Vieira and, for what seemed like eternity, Willard Scott (1987-1998) along with a random assortment of co-hosts like Mary Hart and former Wheat Thins-hawker Sandy Duncan.
+When it comes to televised hosting duties and the Macy’s Thanksgiving Day Parade, most of us think of the familiar stable of morning news personalities from NBC, the parade’s official broadcast partner since 1955: Al Roker, Matt Lauer and, for what seemed like eternity, Willard Scott (1987-1998) along with a random assortment of co-hosts like Meredith Vieira, Mary Hart and former Wheat Thins-hawker Sandy Duncan.

-But get this: from 1962 to 1971, NBC’s coverage was hosted by none other than MNN’s favorite animal-loving octogenarian, Betty White, along with “Bonanza” actor Lorne Greene.
+But get this: From 1962 to 1971, NBC’s coverage was hosted by none other than MNN’s favorite animal-loving nonagenarian, Betty White, along with “Bonanza” actor Lorne Greene.
 We love you Al and Matt, but we’re thinking that NBC should bring Betty back … or at least bestow her with her very own float.